 - Find Bloody Fingers, Dirty Diapers inside the tunnel.
 Watch out for Fen Dweller!

 - Find Iron Horse (GC79), 2nd-oldest active cache in Washington, outside the west entrance to the tunnel.

 - Stroll or roll the Iron Horse Trail to enjoy the mountain scenery and find other caches.
-You can continue west beyond the APE tribute cache, or go south from Hyak around Lake Keechelus.
+You can continue west beyond the APE cache, or go south from Hyak around Lake Keechelus.
 Bookmark list of Hyak-Rattlesnake caches.

 - Trade your trackables at the Travel Bug Depot (at the Welcome table).